 I honestly thing collagen protein should only be taken if you’re not consuming bone broth.
 This is the protein powder I’ve used for a while.
 I took it when I used to get excruciating pelvic pain, and it helped a lot.

 This is the brand of probiotics I use and has worked well for me without any side effects.
 I’m taking them right now actually.
 (I had to take antibiotics for a recent chest infection…oh well!)

-Now that we covered the 8 best foods to fight inflammation and reduce joint pain and arthritis…I want to cover foods to avoid that may cause inflammation or sabotage your healing.
+Now that we covered the 8 best foods to reduce joint pain and arthritis symptoms…I want to cover foods to avoid that may cause inflammation or sabotage your healing.

 Foods To Eliminate That Cause Inflammation

-Listen, it was until I eliminated them that I started noticing what they were doing to my body.
+it wasn’t until I eliminated beans from my diet that I started noticing what they were doing to me.

 Not all grains are bad, but gluten can definitely increase inflammation in the body and disrupt the digestive system.

-Again, stay away from any deep fried, processed, or packaged foods.
-Most fast foods are fried or cooked in soy.
+Again, stay away from any deep-fried, processed, or packaged food.
+Most fast-food is fried or cooked in soy.
 Your body will never heal from inflammation if your nutrition is very acidic and contains inflammatory foods.
 You’ll be fighting an uphill battle.

 If you’re craving something, just make it.
 You can substitute just about anything nowadays…and I have a full blog category to help you make delicious treats that are anti-inflammatory and extremely healthy.

-I hope you found this post valuable.
-And don’t forget that nutrition is just one part of the formula.
-You also need to move to keep your joints healthy.
-Exercise naturally reduces inflammation.
+Don’t forget that nutrition is just one part of the formula.
+You also need to move to keep your joints healthy and mobile.
+Exercise reduces inflammation in the body.
 Once your nutrition is on point, and you add safe, low-impact exercises into your life, you’ll be amazed at how fast you’ll heal.

 Hey!
 My name is Sofia and I’m here to help you eliminate lower back pain and piriformis syndrome without spending years in pain stuck in temporary fixes.
 Click here to learn more about me and how I can help you…